Dinner tonight? Curry? Yes!

 Simple Coconut Chicken Curry

-- 2 (about 1 pound) boneless skinless chicken breast, cut into small bite size pieces
+- 2 pound boneless skinless chicken breast cut into small bite size pieces, about 1

 - 1 tablespoon curry powder